Cart 0

 — David Cass

 Where Once the Waters was first shown as a comprehensive installation during the 59th Venice Biennale of Art.
-It has since been shown (in various iterations) in the USA, Egypt, Iceland and the UK.
+It has since been shown, in various iterations, in the USA, Egypt, Iceland and the UK.
 A timeline for the ongoing project can be found here.
+Please contact the studio if you’d like to exhibit the series.

 Letter to Glasgow